Relintai/pandemonium_engine_docs/01_about/02_faq.md

 The issue is that people in most mainstream places thinking that since they are available they should be used no matter what.
 This isn't proper engineering.
 Thinking like this is going to cost you in the long term.

-Even in java poeple sometimes implement their own data structures.
+Even in java people sometimes implement their own data structures.
 (Just take a look at LibGDX.)

 On the bright side, in c++ we are not stuck using default implementations from anything.
 (Think java and c# immutable Strings.)